webxbeyond/elnk-pro-link-shortener-npm-package/readme.md

-# elnk-pro-shortlink
+# elnk

-`elnk-pro-shortlink` is a simple, dependency-free TypeScript package for interacting with the [elnk.pro](https://elnk.pro/) API to check for existing shortlinks and create new ones if they do not exist.
+`elnk` is a simple, dependency-free TypeScript package for interacting with the [elnk.pro](https://elnk.pro/) API to check for existing shortlinks and create new ones if they do not exist.

 ## Installation